DavidJKTofan/davidjktofan.me/content/home/experience.md

   description = """
   Responsibilities include:

+  * Offer advice and expertise to organisations to help them improve their online performance and overall cybersecurity.
   * Represent Cloudflare's products, starting with a comprehensive understanding and leading to customer research to identify how our solutions meet needs.
   * Generate leads and build relationships by nurturing prospects and finding new potential sales opportunities.
-  * Manage and maintain a pipeline of interested prospects and engage sales executives for next steps.
   * Identify best practices to refine the company's lead generation playbook.
   """